snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ### Scenario Information

-Click the **'Edit information'** button in the **Scenario Information** section or the **pencil icon** at the right side of the tracking scenario name to open a modal view similar to the creation one, but with the current information already filled.
+Click the **'Edit information'** button in the **Scenario Information** section or the **pencil icon** at the right side of the tracking scenario name to open a modal view similar to the creation one, but with the current information already filled in.

-Yo will be able to modify all of the field previously during the creation stage.
+You will be able to modify all of the fields set previously, during the creation stage.

 To confirm the changes, click **'Save and update scenario'**.
 To cancel, click the **'Cancel'** button, both at the bottom of the modal.